2007 United States gubernatorial elections: Kentucky

 Governor Ernie Fletcher ran for reelection for a second term.
 Various polls indicated he had been very unpopular with an approval rating of 38%.
 Also, Fletcher's governorship had been embroiled in scandal due to the criminal indictment of several people in his administration for illegally hiring workers into the state merit system based on political considerations.
-Fletcher was challenged in the primary by Anne Northup, a former U.S. Representative who served Kentucky's 3rd congressional district from 1997–2007, as well as Paducah businessman Billy Harper.
+Fletcher was challenged in the primary by Anne Northup, a former U.S. Representative who served Kentucky's 3rd congressional district from 1997 to 2007, as well as Paducah businessman Billy Harper.
 Underscoring the controversy over the hiring scandal, Lieutenant Governor Steve Pence chose not to run for re-election on the Fletcher ticket and publicly endorsed Northup.
 In addition, Northup was endorsed by U.S. Senator Jim Bunning.
 However, Fletcher won the primary, winning 101,233 votes (50%) and carrying 106 of Kentucky's 120 counties in a three-way race.
 Northup won the state's largest county, which contains Louisville, and her former congressional district, but lacked support at large; turnout in Jefferson County was not strong enough to make up for that.

 A large number of Democrats ran in the primary, including State Treasurer Jonathan Miller, former Lieutenant Governors Steve Beshear and Steve Henry, businessman Bruce Lunsford and Kentucky House of Representatives Speaker Jody Richards.
 Lunsford spent over $4 million, much of it his own money; Miller dropped out of the race and endorsed Beshear.
 Beshear won the primary with 142,516 votes (41%) in the crowded field; his next closest competitor was Lunsford with 21%.
 Henry took 18% of the vote and Richards, 12%.
 In their election night concession speeches Lunsford, Henry and Richards each pledged their support to Beshear.

 As a result of the general election on November 7, 2007, Beshear defeated Fletcher in his bid for re-election.
 Beshear was inaugurated on December 11, 2007.